Why Are Bed Sheets So Expensive?

 Does Thread Count Matter?

-For most people that ask if thread counts matter when buying sheets, duvet cover or bedding, the answer is based on personal preference.
+For most people that ask if thread counts matter when buying sheets, duvet covers, or bedding, the answer is based on personal preference.
 Low thread count sheets tend to be pretty inexpensive and easy to find.
-With that said, inexpensive sheets can be coarse and tough to sleep on.
+That said, inexpensive sheets can be coarse and brutal to sleep on.

-What you should be looking for is what type of fiber was used to make the sheets.
-An Egyptian cotton sheet with 400 thread count is a better quality than a standard cotton 400 thread count.
+You should be looking for what type of fiber was used to make the sheets.
+An Egyptian cotton sheet with a 400 thread count is better than a standard cotton 400 thread count.

-We’ve all seen the 1,800 thread count sheets and in reality, its just overkill.
-A 1,000 thread count bedding made from standard cotton are usually multi-ply threads of cotton fibers twisted together to look great on the package, but in reality, its going to have a rough and course feel compared to its counterparts with Bamboo, Polyester and Egyptian cotton.
+We’ve all seen the 1,800 thread count sheets; it’s just overkill.
+A 1,000-thread count bedding made from standard cotton is usually multi-ply threads of cotton fibers twisted together to look great on the package, but in reality, it will have a rough and coarse feel compared to its counterparts with Bamboo, Polyester, and Egyptian cotton.

 What Thread Count is Best?

-You normally wouldn’t want the lowest thread count you can find.
-Those wont be very smooth and wont be very durable.
-If you are looking at Cotton sheets or cotton bedding, stay around 400 thread count for a decent experience.
-Of course, you want it to survive a tumble dry in the dryer as well.
+You usually wouldn’t want the lowest thread count you can find.
+Those won’t be very smooth and won’t be very durable.
+If you are looking at Cotton sheets or bedding, stay around 400 thread count for a decent experience.
+Of course, you also want it to survive a tumble dry in the dryer.
 Most bedding sets are machine washable.

-Sheets and bedding with higher quality fibers will stand the tests of comfort and time.
+Sheets and bedding with higher-quality fibers will stand the test of comfort and time.
 I wouldn’t go any lower than 400 thread count on non-organic cotton.
-This will give you a very good experience and durable in the washing machine.
+This will give you a very good experience and durability in the washing machine.
 You are washing them every week/month, right?
-Most luxury linens can survive a good 7 to 10 years with proper care.
+Most luxury linens can survive 7 to 10 years with proper care.

 Are Expensive Bed Sheets Worth It?

 Absolutely.
-As long as we are focused on QUALITY with those bed sheets.
-Pay attention to the materials used and the thread count for the bedding themselves and duvet cover to get a better idea of what you are looking for before you make any big purchase.
+As long as we are focused on QUALITY with those bedsheets.
+Pay attention to the materials used and the thread count for the bedding and duvet cover to get a better idea of what you are looking for before you make any big purchase.

-A Walmart brand organic cotton sheet set may be 20% cheaper to the name brand one.
-If the materials are identical, its crazy to spend that extra 20%, unless you get warranties, free stuff, or something extra to justify the extra value.
+A Walmart-brand organic cotton sheet set, maybe 20% cheaper than the name-brand one.
+If the materials are identical, it’s crazy to spend that extra 20% unless you get warranties, free stuff, or something extra to justify the extra value.

-Luxury bedding is all about what feels right for YOU.
-Some materials feel smooth and soft, while others feel cool to the touch.
+Luxury bedding is all about what feels suitable for YOU.
+Some materials feel smooth and soft, while others feel cool.
 This is why bedding is so expensive.
-Good bedding and bed sheets use a higher quality product for a better experience.
+Good bedding and bedsheets use a higher quality product for a better experience.

 How Much Should You Spend on Bed Sheets?